Othentic-Labs/PRNG-avs-example/README.md

 2. Random selection: A random operator is chosen from the list of active operators for each block.
 3. Stake weighted random selection: This algorithm selects a leader based on the voting power of each operator.
 The idea is to give operators with higher stakes a greater chance of being selected.
 The probability of selection is proportional to the operator's stake, meaning operators with larger stakes are more likely to be chosen, but all operators still have a chance.

-- The total number of operators is retrieved using the [numOfActiveOperators](https://github.com/Othentic-Labs/core-contracts/blob/main/src/NetworkManagement/L2/AttestationCenter.sol#L129) method in the attestation center contract.
+The Operators details are retrieved using the **getActiveOperatorsDetails** method in the attestation center contract.
-- The operator's address is fetched using the [getOperatorPaymentDetail](https://github.com/Othentic-Labs/core-contracts/blob/main/src/NetworkManagement/L2/AttestationCenter.sol#L133) method by providing the operator ID.

 ### Task Execution logic:
 Once an operator is selected to perform a task, they generate a proof (a combination of block number and timestamp) and sign it with their private key.
 This proof is sent to the attester node to confirm that the task was performed.